TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-9---Prime.md

 ## Background info

-The device uses dynamic partitioning, you need to enter "User Mode fastboot (fastbootd)" to be able to flash the system partition.
+The device uses [dynamic partitioning](https://source.android.com/devices/tech/ota/dynamic_partitions), you need to enter "User Mode fastboot (fastbootd)" to be able to flash the system partition.
 On my device, I could not go from "Bootloader fastboot" to "User Mode fastboot" with the command `fastboot boot fastboot`.
 Instead, I got an error message along the lines "unknown boot target".

 What worked was: booting into system, enabling abd and then using `adb reboot fastboot` to enter "User Mode fastboot (fastbootd)" or `adb reboot bootloader` to enter "Bootloader fastboot".

+Because of this, the "order" of flashing vbmeta then system is reversed in the steps below.

 ## Steps to install

-Unlock the bootloader of the Redmi 9, e.g. with [XiaoMiTool V2](https://www.xiaomitool.com/V2/) on Linux.
-Proceed only once this is done.

 On the phone: